dbminutes/cassandra-with-kubernetes-session/day2/002-kubernetes-architecture.md

 -----------------

-Certainly!
 Networking and storage are two fundamental aspects of Kubernetes, a powerful system for automating deployment, scaling, and management of containerized applications.
 Let's dive into a brief tutorial covering these topics.

 ### Networking in Kubernetes